 Hybrid deployment is a blend of both on-premises and cloud hosting.
 A hybrid approach gives you the flexibility and ease-of-access of the cloud with the security of an on-premises server.
 Where businesses have strict regulations regarding how and where data is stored, this deployment method can be very beneficial.
 While hybrid deployment can be seen as the best of both worlds, it is important to note that it does require the same level of infrastructure, maintenance and IT expertise as an on-premises solution.

-If you upgrade from Dynamics NAV to Dynamics 365 Business Central on-premises following the October 2018 updates, you will essentially be leveraging a hybrid deployment to connect to Microsoft’s intelligent cloud.
-Your data and application will be stored locally on your servers and you will also have access to an instance of your data securely replicated in the cloud, enabling you to leverage additional cloud services such as Power BI, PowerApps and Flow, as well as Machine Learning and Artifical Intelligence (AI) which can provide actionable insights, improve productivity and help your business run even more effectively.
+If you are using or are planning to upgrade to Dynamics 365 Business Central on-premises, you are able to essentially create a hybrid deployment to connect to Microsoft’s intelligent cloud.
+Your data and application will be stored locally on your servers and you will also have access to an instance of your data securely replicated in the cloud, enabling you to leverage additional cloud applications such as Power BI, PowerApps and Flow.
+On top of this, you can get access to Machine Learning and Artifical Intelligence (AI) functionality to provide actionable insights, improve productivity and help your business run even more effectively.